openSUSE/news-o-o/_posts/2011-08-19-osc-program-and-keynotes.markdown

 ---
 author: Bryen Yunashko
+comments: true
 date: 2011-08-19 13:12:01+00:00
 layout: post
 link: https://news.opensuse.org/2011/08/19/osc-program-and-keynotes/
+slug: osc-program-and-keynotes
-title: "The openSUSE Conference Program and Keynote Speakers"
+title: The openSUSE Conference Program and Keynote Speakers
+wordpress_id: 10195
 categories:
 - Conference
 ---

-With our [conference](https://news.opensuse.org/2011/08/15/osc11/), osc11, fast approaching (Have you [registered](http://conference.opensuse.org/register) yet?
+With our [conference](http://news.opensuse.org/2011/08/15/osc11/), osc11, fast approaching (Have you [registered](http://conference.opensuse.org/register) yet?
 If not, what are you waiting for?!), the excitement is building all over the project.

 Its quite some work to get to create a reasonable schedule for a conference.
 For osc we want to have a program with talks that interest all our visitors.
 And as visitors have a wide rage of skill levels we also want to balance the depth of the talks.
 Another thing we wanted to create are "_gravitation centers_" for our key topics within the program.
 Oh and we also seek out for new contributors with our conference.
 And all that needs to be sorted between rooms with different sizes, within the tracks you think are useful, with breaks, time to change rooms and so on and son on.
 Quite some parameters to take into account.
 That said, we are very happy that we can announce the schedule for the openSUSE Conference 2011 today!